Shortage of Li-ion Batteries to Persist in Short-Run, Reveals Beroe Report

 Beroe, which is based in North Carolina, further stated that procurement experts can access this report on its recently launched market intelligence platform Beroe LiVE.Ai: https://www.beroeinc.com/beroe-live-ai/

-China currently controls almost 80 percent of global raw material output and produces 77 percent of the total cell phone manufactured in the world.
-Rising fears about trade restrictions and geopolitical fallouts between the U.S. and China, the two significant Lithium suppliers, have sparked concerns in the lithium-ion battery market.
-Prices of li-Ion batteries and other components have been steadily rising since 2021 and threaten to create shortages and skew demand-supply equations.
+China currently controls nearly 80 percent of global raw material refining, 77 percent of the global cell capacity and 60 percent of the global component manufacturing.
+Rising fears about trade restrictions and geopolitical fall-outs between the U.S. and China (dominant player in lithium-processing and battery manufacturing) have further sparked concerns in the lithium-ion battery market.
+Commodity prices of li-Ion batteries especially Lithium have been steadily rising through 2021, in turn forcing battery makers to increase prices in Q3 2021 thus aggravating shortage threats and skewing demand-supply equations.

-Battery pack prices have shot up 40% and 60% in the U.S. and Europe respectively.
-This trend has forced large consumers to rethink manufacturing strategy and design components to accommodate rising prices and shortage of li-Ion battery packs.
-Lead time for memory component manufacture has increased significantly, causing shortages and supply bottlenecks.
-The average increment in lead time is as much as 14 times translating to nearly 50 weeks in general for all semi-conductor companies, leading to a cost increase of almost 8-12 percent in Q3 2021.
-The trend outlook remains upward, signifying manufacturing delays and subsequent shortages in memory components.
+Battery pack prices in the U.S. and Europe are 40% and 60% higher respectively in contrast to China.
+Large consumers such as the automakers are opting for long term supply contracts to secure their battery supply in this shortage scenario.
+Automakers are even extending far beyond securing their battery supply by actively participating in building battery cell production capacity by means of partnerships and joint ventures with battery manufacturers.

-The looming crisis has generated fear of shortage and distress in the lithium battery market as most businesses have embraced the digital route in recent times.
-The requirement for li-Ion batteries has exploded due to the pandemic as more and more companies have shifted to digital platforms.
 China has the lion's share of raw material supplies.
-Restrictions in manufacturing, strict lockdowns, and trade embargoes have adversely impacted the battery pack and semi-conductor industry.
-The added burden of environmental concerns has amplified the issue.
-The long-term strategy is chip-based design components, but that remains a work in progress.
+Restrictions in manufacturing, strict lockdowns, and trade embargoes have adversely impacted the battery industry.
+The auto industry has been severely impacted by the pandemic.
+Upon revival of the auto industry, the demand for batteries rose significantly in H2 2020 thus posing challenge for the battery located in Hubei province (epicenter of COVID 19)

 About Beroe